MicrosoftDocs/powerbi-docs/powerbi-docs/natural-language/q-and-a-limitations.md

 **DirectQuery support for Q&A** (preview)

 Q&A now supports SQL DirectQuery sources, including SQL Server 2019, Azure SQL Database, and Azure Synapse Analytics.
 You can use Q&A to ask natural-language questions against these data sources.
-There's one small change to the behavior of Q&A when it's in DirectQuery mode: After you enter your question, you select the **Submit** button.
+There's one change to the behavior of Q&A when it's in DirectQuery mode: After you enter your question, select **Submit**.
 This change prevents overloading the DirectQuery source with unnecessary queries as you type.

 ### Data sources not supported